 - Not located behind a SOCKS proxy server.

-- Git Bash version 1.8 or above installed.
+- (For Windows only) Git Bash version 1.8 or above installed.
 (You can download the Git Bash for Windows here.)

 If installing Git Bash version 2.7.4 or later on Windows, do not enable the Git Credential Manager.

 For information about setting up your remote Git repository, refer to the documentation of your Git repository tool.
 For example: